Ranked: 5 best solar generators that will keep your lights on

 Goal Zero’s Yeti 400 is a great mid-sized solar generator that’s perfect for extended off-grid camping and boating trips.
 It can also serve as a backup power source to charge your electronic devices in case a grid outage occurs.

-What’s great about this solar power generator is that it can fully recharge in about 8 to 16 hours using a 100-watt solar panel.
+What’s great about this solar power generator is that it can fully recharge in about 6 to 12 hours using a 100-watt solar panel.
 If you pair it with a higher-wattage solar panel, it may charge faster.
-It can also be charged by plugging into a wall, or using a 12-volt adapter for your car.
+It can also be charged by plugging into a wall outlet or using a 12-volt adapter for your car.

 The 396 watt-hour (Wh) battery stores enough energy to recharge a smartphone over 20 times, a laptop up to 5 times, or a small television for 3 hours.
 It also delivers enough power to run small appliances, like minifridges.
 Larger appliances will not be able to run on the Yeti 400.

 Point Zero Energy’s Titan 1000 briefcase solar generator kit is one of the most powerful solar generators on the market, making it great for home power backup.
 Image source: Point Zero

 Best: For home power backup

 Price: $5,645 Buy Now

-Key features: Very powerful, includes built-in inverter and charge controller, foldable solar panels, high-powered AC output charger allows for quick charging
+Key features: Very powerful, includes a built-in inverter and charge controller, foldable solar panels, high-powered AC output charger allows for quick charging

 Capacity: 2,000 Wh

 Point Zero Energy's Titan 1000 briefcase kit is a top choice among homeowners looking for home backup power due to its large size.

 With 1,000 watts of solar panels and a battery capacity of 2,000 Wh, this is one of the most powerful portable solar generators on the market.
 It also includes a built-in inverter and charge controller.
 The Titan solar generator system can be paired with more batteries if needed.

 The Titan solar generator has enough power to run even your largest appliances, like your fridge or washing machine.
 When the sun is out, the 1,000-watts of solar panels can run your electronic devices without draining the battery, and it’s able to charge in as little as 4 hours thanks to its high-powered AC output charger.